 August 3, 2021

 12:00 p.m. to 1:00 p.m.

-Join us for our August Lunch & Learn Webinar, “Restoring Rain’s Natural Path,” with Joanie Regan, Stormwater Manager for the City of Cocoa Beach, who will introduce the idea and methodology behind restoring rain’s natural path.
+Our August Lunch & Learn Webinar, “Restoring Rain’s Natural Path,” featured Joanie Regan, Stormwater Manager for the City of Cocoa Beach, who introduced the idea and methodology behind restoring rain’s natural path.

 The implementation of Low Impact Development (LID) is a fundamental aspect of protecting and restoring the Indian River Lagoon.
 Log on to hear how LID is implemented, can reduce stormwater runoff, and beautify our communities.

 The seminar will end with a live Q&A session, but we also recommend that participants email any questions that relate to this topic to the MRC’s Nicole Broquet at email@example.com by July 31.